 The Library publishes both hand-assembled zines and professionally printed books, including our biannual zines The Vineyard and x/y: a junk drawer of trans voices, as well as various themed projects throughout the year.
 Books are published as special projects between zine releases.
-Submissions for The Vineyard are currently open, and the first issue will be published early in 2023.
+Submissions are currently open for our anthology, Be Gay, Do Time: On Queerness and Incarceration.

 In terms of what we publish, the Library seeks stories, prose, poetry, essays, and art that dare to look and dream beyond the humdrum expectations of our current bleak reality.
-Our goal is to publish work that helps to craft a radical vision of the future, whatever that may look like to you.
+Our goal is to publish work that helps to craft a radical vision of a more vibrant world, whatever that may look like to you.

 Interested in submitting?
 Check out our guidelines and open calls HERE.

 The Library is thrilled (and chilled) to present our first anthology, Trans Rites: An Anthology of Genderfucked Horror, out out now in print and available to read for free online here.
 This collection, edited by v.f. thompson and Fritz Dries, features a bazaar of bizarre tales of transition and transformation, beastliness and becoming.
 To embody transness is to change shape, to become something else.
 The theorist Judith Butler refers to the construction of gender as a process of ritual and naturalization.
 Hear our screams, our howls, our primal gibbering, our moonlight dances and our bleeding guts.

 Featuring stories by Lennox Rex, Thea Maeve, Alicia Hilton, Ju Collins, Mave Goren, Michelle Jacklyn Miller, Madeleine Varley, E. B. Novetti, R.S.
 Saha, Mildred Faintly, C.C.
 Rayne, with poetry by Dillon Rae Oliver and cover art by Levi L.